BehlulKeremSisman/md5HashCracker/README.md

 You can crack the 32 char md5 hashes with this program.
 Please follow the instructions to use the program.

+Program will produce you a 'Report.txt' report file.
+And you will see the results from powershell terminal too.

 ----------------------------------------------------------------------------------------------------------------------

 **1) ./md5HashCracker.ps1 -help h**